ethersphere/swarm-guide/contents/gettingstarted.rst

 Adding enodes manually
 ------------------------

-By default, go-swarm will automatically seek out peers in the network.
+By default, swarm will automatically seek out peers in the network.
 This can be suppressed using the ``--nodiscover`` flag.

 Without discovery, it is possible to manually start off the connection process by adding a few peers using the ``admin.addPeer`` console command.